colabfit/data-lake/README.md

-For more information about ColabFit, please contact Prof. Ellad Tadmor at support@colabfit.org.
+For more information about ColabFit, please contact Prof. Ellad Tadmor and Prof. Stefano Martiniani at support@colabfit.org.